 “These caveats mean that the figures should not be directly quoted as a statement of fact such as, ‘Ward XXXX has 36% of residential households that are digitally excluded’.
 Instead, we can state that, ‘According to modelled socio-demographic data, Ward XXXX shows a high proportion of households that could be considered digitally excluded’.

 “Despite these warnings, the data analysis is robust enough to help us focus our digital inclusion work in the areas of the city with the greatest need.”

 We also used data from the Tech Partnership Digital Exclusion Heatmap to calculate the number of adults in Leeds who are likely to be digitally excluded.
 The heatmap combined a range of digital metrics on connectivity to Broadband, 4G and digital usage, together with open source social metrics on age, education, income and health.
 In combination, this created a tiered, 9-point scale measuring likelihood of overall digital exclusion (or inclusion).

-More recently, the Lloyds Bank Consumer Digital Index has become the UK’s largest study of transactional, behavioural and attitudinal research including the Essential Digital Skills measure.
+More recently, data that was used to populate the heatmap now forms part of the Lloyds Bank Consumer Digital Index.
+This has now become the UK’s largest study of transactional, behavioural and attitudinal research including the Essential Digital Skills measure.

 Mapping digital inclusion with local data

 We had been set a specific task by the Leeds Scrutiny Board to identify and target priority areas for support.
 The data we used gave us some broad understanding of the number of people in Leeds who were likely to be digitally excluded and the areas of the city where digital exclusion was likely to be higher.
 But we wanted to add some certainty to those likelihoods.